-The capital requirements directive (CRD) IV introduced a requirement intended to cover the risk related to changes in the fair value of bilateral derivative contracts which are not traded on a stock exchange.11 This additional requirement is calculated on the basis of the counterparty's creditworthiness and is called the credit valuation adjustment (CVA).12 The calculation basis amounted to NOK 1.7 billion at 31 December 2019.
+The capital requirements directive (CRD) IV introduced a requirement intended to cover the risk related to changes in the fair value of bilateral derivative contracts which are not traded on a stock exchange.12 This additional requirement is calculated on the basis of the counterparty's

-7 FOR-2016-12-09-1502.
+8 FOR-2016-12-09-1502.
 Sections 11-1 and 11-3 of the regulations for financial institutions.

-8 Should the derivatives be downgraded below credit quality step 2, they can still be included in the cover pool providing the counterparty provides satisfactory collateral.
+9 Should the derivatives be downgraded below credit quality step 2, they can still be included in the cover pool providing the counterparty provides satisfactory collateral.

-9 Articles 276-282, CRR.
+10 Articles 276-282, CRR.

-10 Articles 205-236, CRR.
+11 Articles 205-236, CRR.

-11 Bilateral derivative contracts are also called over-the-counter or OTC derivatives.
+12 Bilateral derivative contracts are also called over-the-counter or OTC derivatives.